 Billing: Once you select your menu of services, we require 50% up front.
 The other half will not be paid until we sit down upon completion and you acknowledge everything was accomplished to your expectations.
 If you are not pleased with our work on a particular service, then you will not pay for that portion.
 That is no different than in a restaurant;: a guest not being charged for a dish they didn’t enjoy.
 Much like a table touch, we continually check-in with you throughout the process, provide progress reports, and gauge your ongoing satisfaction with our performance.

-These are the reasons Korgen Hospitality is unique in the world of recruiters.
+These are the reasons Korgen Hospitality is unique in the world of consultants.
 We look forward to chatting with you soon.